yaworsw/euler-manager/README.md

 ## Usage

-Euler manager has 5 commands:
+Euler manager has 6 commands:

+`init` initializes an empty `Eulerfile.rb` in the directory you are currently in.

+    $ euler init

 `new` initializes a solution.
 This typically means creating the directory for the solution and populating it with some files.